devbit-showcases/EliasVerstappe/README.md

 ## Project description

 This project is an assignment from the 'IoT devices' course.
-The intention is to control a robot via the raspberry pi.
+The purpose of the assignment is to control a robot via the Raspberry Pi.

 ## Usage example